PolyMathOrg/DataFrame/README.md

 ```

 ### Loading the built-in datasets
 DataFrame provides several famous datasets for you to play with.
 They are compact and can be loaded with a simple message.
-At this only two datasets are supported - Iris and Boston Housing Data.
+At this only two datasets are supported - [Iris flower dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set) and a simplified [Boston Housing dataset](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data).

 ```smalltalk
 df := DataFrame loadIris.